oguz-ozan/json-xml-converter/README.md

 where,
-file1 is the file that will be converted file2 is the result file number is the type of conversion
+file1 is the file that will be converted

+file2 is the result file

+number is the type of conversion, where,

 1: csv to xml

 2: xml to csv

 3: xml to json

 4: json to xml

 5: csv to json

 6: json to csv

 7: validate xml with given xsd